Cinco de Mayo Brunch Cocktail Recipe: The Bloody Maria

-Where there's brunch, there are Bloody Marys.
-So at this Sunday's Cinco de Mayo brunch celebration, it just makes sense that we'll be happily sipping Mary's Mexican cousin: the Bloody Maria.
+Where there’s brunch, there are Bloody Marys.
+So at today’s Cinco de Mayo brunch celebration, it just makes sense that we’ll be happily sipping Mary’s Mexican cousin: the Bloody Maria.

 My version is delicious as is, but if you like it inferno-hot you may want to kick up the heat — the recipe below gives you heat mongers a great base from which to build.
 Go ahead, mix it up and get a little loco with your Bloody Maria’s for tonight’s happy hour.
 Serve up some chips and salsa for a happy end to the week in less than 10-minutes time!